-First Generation Problems slash Why My Family Hates My Life
+First Generation Problems & Why My Family Hates My Life

 My Guyanese family, especially my grandparents, are surprisingly the biggest brand ambassadors of Canada.
 Though they have visited three of the world's 196 countries, they have the audacity to claim that Canada is the BEST one.
-Are they hanging with Rob Ford smoking the c-rack?!
+Are they whack?
 Maybe not.
 Here's how they broke it down to me.

 How does one respond to that?

 Normally, I feel no more or less Canadian than my whitey compatriots even though I am the first generation from my fam to be born in this country.
 So what if I didn't grow up listening to Rush?
-I like hockey, I'm polite and a strong liberal and say 'sorry' and 'about' in ways that foreigners find off ( or cute?).
+I like hockey, I'm polite and a strong liberal and say 'sorry' and 'about' in ways that foreigners find weird ( or cute, I like to thin).

 Yet, when my family plays the ol' Guilt Trip playlist with hit songs like 'Responsibility to the Nest' and 'Ungrateful Child of Mine' I quickly remember that in fact, I am different.
 I am not only Canadian, I am Guyanese.
 You hear a lot about ABCs and CBCs (American/Canadian Born Chinese), but do you know anything about why there are so many people from West Indies (Guyana, Trinidad) here?